sschlenkrich/OptionSmile/genie_app/markdown/docs.md

 ### Usage

 Select a stock via the **Symbol** dropdown list.
-The app covers most of the S&P 500 index.
+The app covers most of the S&P 500 index constituents.

 Select a start date for the simulation time series via the **Start date** field.
 The app contains data since 2020.

 Select an end date for the simulation time series via the **End date** field.
-The period between start date and end date should not be larger then about three months to limit memory and calculation resources.
+The period between start date and end date should not be larger than about three months to limit memory and calculation resources.

 Use the **Update range** button to calculate and display the stock price data (lower plot) for the selected symbol, start date and end date.
 This function also calculates the dates for volatility simulation.